iyang0/provider-matching-engine/README.md

 ## Provider_list

 The `Provider_list` class is the backbone of the project which uses the pandas library to filter down the rows of data.
 It has a `providers` attribute which is the source list, and a `df` attribute which is a pandas dataframe used as a running filtered dataset.
 This class can be used independent of the server if need be for other programs with a json of providers.
+There is also a `returned` attribute for each time a row of data came back from a filter.
+`primary_skills` and `secondary_skills` are dictionaries for which indexes in the dataframe contain what skills, only really used internally.

 ### Methods

 - `list() -> List[Provider]` - Returns a list representation of the current filtered dataframe, useful for services over the web as dataframes can't be sent over easily.

-- `sort_rating(ascending = False):` - Sort the current dataframe by rating, by default descending order.
+- `sort_rating(ascending = False)` - Sort the current dataframe by rating, by default descending order.

+- `sort(columns: List[str], ascending: List[bool])` - Sort by any number of columns, which columns are determined by the list in (columns).
+Those columns can be ascending if the same index in the list (ascending) is true, otherwise the column is in descending order if it is false

 - `reset_df()` - Resets the filtered dataframe to the data shape from the source list